* Trump says trade deal in "final throes"

 By Tommy Wilkes

-LONDON, Nov 27 (Reuters) - The dollar pushed higher on Wednesday and flirted with the $1.10 level against the euro, boosted by yet more talk of a deal to resolve the U.S.-China trade dispute.
+LONDON, Nov 27 (Reuters) - The dollar pushed higher on Wednesday and flirted with the $1.10 level against the euro, boosted by yet more talk of a deal to resolve the U.S.-China trade dispute, while volatility in major currencies remained severely suppressed.

-The greenback, which this week has risen in line with the more positive tone in trade negotiations, also increased versus the yen towards three-week highs.
+The greenback, which this week has risen in line with the more positive tone in trade negotiations, also increased versus the yen.

-Wednesday sees little new data releases in the euro zone but a clutch of revisions in the United States ahead of Thursday's Thanksgiving holiday.
+Wednesday sees little new data released in the euro zone but some revisions in the United States ahead of Thursday's Thanksgiving holiday.

 "Everything all told, the U.S. data is more likely to support the dollar, so that EUR-USD might well drop below the $1.10 mark again today," Commerzbank analysts said in a note.

-Euro/dollar volatility remains at low levels and largely stuck in tight trading ranges in the absence of major catalysts such as monetary policy shifts.
+Euro/dollar volatility remains at near record low levels and the currency pair is largely stuck in tight trading ranges in the absence of major catalysts such as monetary policy shifts.

-Many analysts say investors have struggled to make up their minds on whether trade optimism and a buoyant risk-on mood is a positive for the safe-haven dollar, especially as the Federal Reserve has been cutting interest rates.
+Many analysts say investors cannot make up their minds on whether trade optimism and a buoyant risk-on mood is a positive for the safe-haven dollar, especially as the Federal Reserve has been cutting interest rates.

-The yen, usually bought when investors turn nervous, has struggled in recent sessions as equity markets soared.
-The dollar gained another 0.1 percent to 109.18 yen on Wednesday .
+The yen, usually bought when investors turn nervous, has faltered in recent sessions as equity markets soared.
+The dollar gained another 0.1 percent to 109.13 yen on Wednesday.

-Elsewhere, the Australian dollar skidded 0.1 percent to $0.6779 as investors bet on more Reserve Bank of Australia easing.
-Westpac Bank Chief Economist Bill Evans said he expected two central bank interest rate cuts and quantitative easing (QE) to be introduced next year.
+The Australian dollar skidded 0.1 percent to $0.6779 as investors bet on more Reserve Bank of Australia easing.
+Westpac Bank Chief Economist Bill Evans said he expected two central bank interest rate cuts and quantitative easing to be introduced next year.

-Expectations for more policy easing have weighed on the Aussie, which is highly correlated to global investor sentiment and the outlook for China, despite growing optimism over a trade deal.
+Expectations for more policy easing have weighed on the trade-exposed Aussie despite growing optimism over a U.S.-China trade agreement .

-Sterling slipped another 0.2 percent to $1.2843 a day after polls showed a narrowing in the Conservative Party's lead ahead of a Dec.
+Sterling recovered slightly to $1.2888 a day after polls showed a narrowing in the Conservative Party's lead ahead of a Dec.
 12 general election.
-(Additional reporting by Hideyuki Sano in Tokyo and Tom Westbrook in Singapore, Editing by William Maclean)